top of page

 Pro - Education is Superb

-The overall quality of education also remains consistent up to the university level - universities in Belgium consistently get high marks across global league tables so you’re in good hands.
+The overall quality of schools in Belgium for expats also remains consistent up to the university level - universities in Belgium consistently get high marks across global league tables, so you’re in good hands.

 Con - Acclimation Takes Time